Accessing and Downloading Data#

 LANCEMODIS:1318961142

-Take a look at the documentation: https://cmr.earthdata.nasa.gov/search/
+Take a look at the documentation for the python_cmr library:https://github.com/nasa/python_cmr

-Note: You can access any data you download to your personal NFS folder within the Remote Desktops as well!
+Note: You can access any data you download to your personal folder within the Remote Desktops as well!

-4. Ground Truth Collection#
+3. Ground Truth Data#

 The GEOAnalytics Canada platform has a ground truth data management system which allows vector ground truth data to be uploaded, viewed, deleted and integrated into other platform services, such as the EO data pre-processing and Jupyter-Lab analytic environments.
 The Ground Truth data management system is accessible from the main platform dashboard.